talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="exportLoyaltyLedger"></a>
 # **exportLoyaltyLedger**
-> String exportLoyaltyLedger(rangeStart, rangeEnd, programID, integrationID, dateFormat)
+> String exportLoyaltyLedger(programID, integrationID, rangeStart, rangeEnd, dateFormat)

 Export a customer&#39;s loyalty ledger log to a CSV file